Steve Chubin

-Stephen Chubin, also known as "Chube" (born February 8, 1944) is a retired American professional basketball player.
+Stephen Chubin, also known as "Chube" (born February 8, 1944) is an American former professional basketball player.

 College career

 Born in New York City, Chubin played college basketball at the University of Rhode Island, with the Rhode Island Rams, where he became the school's all-time leading scorer.
 He was inducted into the University of Rhode Island Athletics Hall of Fame, in 1981.

 He won a gold medal with Team USA in basketball at the 1965 Maccabiah Games in Israel, along with Tal Brody, Ronald Green, and Ron Watts.